What Are Core and Extended in IGCSE?

 IGCSE Extended Tier

 The Extended tier includes everything in the Core tier plus additional, more challenging material, and is aimed at students working towards grades A* to E or 9-2.
 This more advanced paper, which includes a higher number of moderately and very challenging questions, is designed for students who find this subject less complicated overall.
-This tier is best suited for students who are planning to study the subject at A Level or beyond.
+This tier is best suited for students who are planning to study the subject at IGCSE or beyond.

 What is the difference between IGCSE Core and Extended?